Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

 Farther along, at 186 Auburn Ave., is the:

 This music club's walls were painted from floor to ceiling with peacocks.
-Closed for years, it presented top black entertainers such as Ray Charles, Aretha Franklin, and Dizzy Gillespie in its heyday.
+It has been closed for years, but in its heyday it presented top black entertainers such as Ray Charles, Aretha Franklin, and Dizzy Gillespie.

-At 135 Auburn Ave., the corner of Auburn Avenue and Courtland Street, is:
+At 135 Auburn Ave., the corner of Auburn Ave. and Courtland St., is:

 This museum features exhibits on the history of Sweet Auburn and the African-American experience, including a children's gallery with interactive displays.
 You can call tel.
 404/521-2739 to see if there's anything special happening at the museum while you're in town.